Building your first docker image for Windows

 Expand-Archive c:\docker\WebAppCore2.2.zip -DestinationPath c:\docker\ -Force

-6. Now let's create a Docker file in c:\docker folder.
+Step 6: Now let’s create a Docker file in c:\docker folder.

 New-Item -Path C:\docker\Dockerfile -ItemType File

-7. Go ahead and open C:\docker folder path in Visual Studio Code.
+Step 7: Go ahead and open C:\docker folder path in Visual Studio Code.

-Copy and paste below code to Dockerfile.
+Copy and paste the code below into Dockerfile.

 # Pull base image from Docker hub